1.11 Provisions and Contingent Liabilities

 Grants and subsidies from the government are recognized when there is reasonable assurance that

-(i) the company will comply with the conditions attached to them, and (ii) the grant/subsidy will be received.
+(i) the company will comply with the conditions attached to them, and

-When the grant or subsidy relates to revenue, it is recognized as income on a systematic basis in the statement of profit and loss over the periods necessary to match them with the related costs, which they are intended to compensate.
+When the grant or subsidy relates to revenue, it is recognized as income on a systematic basis in the statement of Profit and Loss over the periods necessary to match them with the related costs, which they are intended to compensate.
 Where the grant relates to an asset, it is recognized as deferred income and transfer to income in equal amounts over the expected useful life of the related asset.

 Where the company receives non-monetary grants, the asset is accounted for on the basis of its acquisition cost.
 In case a non-monetary asset is given free of cost, it is recognized at a nominal value.